-- a) The Dean of Research or designated director, in whose office the allegation charges are filed, will set up an initial inquiry to assess whether or not the matter is a breach of research as defined in this policy. - b) The faculty member or an employee whose research work is the subject of investigation shall be notified about the nature of the complaint without disclosing the identity of the initiator. - c) Evidence relevant to the complaint must be securely placed with the respective Dean of Research or designated director (or relevant authority) of the academic unit, and only duplicates shall be used for the investigative process. - d) An adhoc Inquiry Committee shall be appointed by the Dean of Research to conduct the investigation, who will submit a written report of the inquiry proceedings.
-All activities and proceedings of the meetings must be recorded in audio and transcribed, to fulfil legal requirements. - e) The adhoc Inquiry Committee may refer to University policies, as well as various international organizations and committees as a resource for its deliberations. - f) The adhoc Inquiry Committee may also consult with faculty, students, or any other individual who has knowledge of the alleged research misconduct in question. - g) If an outside sponsor or collaborator is involved in the research, the report of the adhoc Inquiry Committee may be shared with the concerned organization or affected individuals, with the consent of the Dean of Research. - h) The entire inquiry process from initiation, post allegation, to submission of the inquiry report to the Dean of Research (or a relevant/appropriate authority) must be completed in sixty (60) calendar days. - i) Appropriate extract of the report shall be provided to the accused for rebuttal. - j) If the alleged misconduct is not substantiated, diligent efforts will be undertaken, where appropriate, to restore the reputation of those under investigation.
+- a) The Chair, University Research Council, or designated director, in whose office the allegation charges are filed, will set up an initial inquiry to assess whether or not the matter is research misconduct, as defined in this policy. - b) The faculty member or an employee whose research work is the subject of investigation shall be notified about the nature of the complaint without disclosing the identity of the initiator. - c) Evidence relevant to the complaint must be securely placed with the respective Chair, University Research Council, or designated director (or relevant authority) of the academic unit, and only duplicates shall be used for the investigative process. - d) An ad hoc Inquiry Committee shall be appointed by the Chair, University Research Council to conduct the investigation; the Committee will submit a written report of the inquiry proceedings.
+All activities and proceedings of the meetings must be recorded in audio and transcribed, to fulfil legal requirements. - e) The ad hoc Inquiry Committee may refer to University policies, as well as various international organizations and committees, as resources for its deliberations. - f) The ad hoc Inquiry Committee may also consult with faculty, students, or any other individual who has knowledge of the alleged research misconduct in question. - g) If an outside sponsor or collaborator is involved in the research, the report of the ad hoc Inquiry Committee may be shared with the concerned organization or affected individuals, with the consent of the Chair, University Research Council. - h) The entire inquiry process from initiation, post-allegation, to submission of the inquiry report to the Chair, University Research Council (or a relevant/appropriate authority), must be completed in sixty (60) calendar days. - i) An appropriate extract of the report shall be provided to the accused for rebuttal. - j) If the alleged misconduct is not substantiated, diligent efforts will be undertaken, where appropriate, to restore the reputation of those under investigation.
 The research records will be restored appropriately as well.
 No further action will be taken by the University and no reports will be made to funding agencies unless they are specifically required under the circumstances of the allegation, or unless the funding agency is aware of the allegation. - k) If misconduct is proven, the University will take appropriate action.
-The Provost or President, upon receiving the recommendations of the respective Dean, based on the findings of the adhoc Inquiry Committee and any statement of rebuttal by the accused,
+The Provost or President, upon receiving the recommendations of the respective Dean/Director, based on the findings of the ad hoc Inquiry Committee and any statement of rebuttal by the accused, shall take a final

-- shall take a final decision with respect to the action to be taken and will formally notify all parties, including the sponsor of the research. - The final investigation report must be in writing and submitted to the Provost/President in a timely fashion.
-The Provost will review the report and determine whether to accept it as is, or return it to the adhoc Inquiry Committee for further deliberation or fact finding. - m) The timeline should allow for submission of the report to the concerned sponsor, if required, no later than 120 days from the date the investigation began, in case misconduct is found. - n) Copies of the inquiry report, along with all supporting documents and decisions must be retained for seven years.
+- decision with respect to the action to be taken and will formally notify all parties, including the sponsor of the research. - 1) The final investigation report must be in writing and submitted to the Provost/President in a timely fashion.
+The Provost will review the report and determine whether to accept it as is, or return it to the ad hoc Inquiry Committee for further deliberation or fact-finding. - m) The timeline should allow for submission of the report to the concerned sponsor, if required, no later than 120 days from the date the investigation began, in cases where misconduct is found. - n) Copies of the inquiry report, along with all supporting documents and decisions must be retained for seven (7) years.